 Communications: The Needs Assessment Staff should have communications capabilities with the Phone Bank Team Leader, administrative personnel and station team leaders.

-Task: The Needs Assessment Staff will be handling calls from agencies requesting volunteers and from persons wanting to become volunteers handled through the VRC phone system from a public phone number that will be advertised for people wanting to call and find out how they can volunteer to help.
-These call will be coordinated through the United Way 2-1-1 system and all Needs Assessment Staff will need to learn the 2-1-1 system as needed.
-Staff operators will tell volunteers to come to the VRC to apply for an assignment; making an application over the phone is not EVER to be done.
+Task: The Needs Assessment Staff will be handling calls from agencies requesting volunteers through the VRC phone system utilizing a public phone number that will be advertised.
+These calls will be coordinated through the United Way 211 system and all Needs Assessment Staff will need to learn the 211 system as needed.

-Staff will utilize laptop computers to record volunteer requests.
-The computer information will be summarized and distributed displayed by one to three video projectors to all workers at Interviewing Station.
+Staff will utilize laptop computers to record volunteer agency requests.
+The computer information will be summarized and distributed to all workers at Interviewing Station.

-Staff will not need to take down information on interested spontaneous unaffiliated volunteers over the phone; they should be informed they MUST come to the VRC if they are interested in volunteering.
-Volunteers who are not affiliated with an agency are expected to come to the VRC for personal screening, interviews and placement IN ALL CASES.
-(Affiliated volunteers, not covered by the VRC, can go directly to their agency’s HQ or designated operations center.)
-Requests from agencies needing volunteers should be made either directly via the phone bank or may be provided face-to-face if the agency is at the VRC.
-This type of information should be included in pre-planned media releases.
+Staff will not need to take down information on interested spontaneous unaffiliated volunteers over the phone; they should be informed they MUST report to the VRC if they are interested in volunteering.
+Affiliated volunteers can go directly to their agency’s HQ or designated operations center.

 Needs Assessment Staff should do the following:

-Fill out a Request for Disaster Volunteer Form while you are speaking with the agency/organization center.
-All agency requests should be entered immediately so it can be distributed to the Interview Station staff immediately. displayed immediately by video projector for all VRC stations to use.
+Fill out a Request for Disaster Volunteer Form while you are speaking with the agency/organization.
+All agency requests should be entered immediately so it can be distributed to the Interview Station staff.

 Record each call from agency/organization requesting volunteer help as completely as possible.
 Include sufficient detail to facilitate matching volunteers to the needs.
-Complete the Request Form and identify needed skills that correlate with the Disaster Volunteer Registration Form.
+Complete the Request Form and identify needed skills.

-When the Request Form is completed and information is displayed be sure that updated printouts are provided for the Interview Station and Data/Agency Coordination staff to use
+When the Request Form is completed be sure that updated printouts are provided for the Interview Station and Data/Agency Coordination staff to use.

 Supplemental Staff